Naval artillery in the Age of Sail: Paixhans gun

 The Paixhans gun (French: Canon Paixhans) was the first naval gun using explosive shells.
 It was developed by French general Henri-Joseph Paixhans in 1822–1823 by combining the flat trajectory of a gun with an explosive shell that could rip apart and set on fire the bulkheads of enemy warships.
-The Paixhans gun ultimately doomed the wooden sailship, and forced the introduction of the ironclad after the Battle of Sinop in 1853.
+The Paixhans gun ultimately doomed the wooden sail-ship, and forced the introduction of the ironclad after the Battle of Sinop in 1853.

 Shot

-In addition to varying shot weights, different types of shot were employed for various situations:
+In addition to varying shot weights and projectiles, different types of shot were employed for various situations: